jessieren/DeepVirFinder/README.md

 $ pip install deepvirfinder
 ```

-Until then:
+Until then, you 'll need python `python 3.6` or `3.7` :
 ```
 ## Optional
-# If requirements are not met, consider creating a conda environment
+# If requirements are not met, consider creating an isolated env
-# similar to the original
-$ conda create -n dvf python=3.6 numpy Biopython keras theano scikit-learn
+$ conda create -n dvf python=3.6 pip

-# Get the archived release from here
+# Get installable distribution from here
 $ ....wget?

 $ pip install deepvirfinder-1.0.0.tar.gz
 ```

-- Python should **really** be 3.6.

 Usage for the scripts has changed.
 They are now executables in your path so
 ```